 Without voice inflection and body language, irony and sarcasm and facetious remarks are easily misinterpreted.

-Poe’s Law on irony on the Internet
+Poe’s Law on the Internet

 In 2005, a thread on the Christian Forums website was one of endless debates regarding creationism.
 Apparently, many of the arguments were parodies of creationist claims, a target too easily parodied for many people with a bent for wicked humor.